 Sensing focuses on the present.
 As sensors, ISTJs are "here and now" people.
 They are factual and process information through the five senses.
 They see things as they are because they are concrete and literal thinkers.
 They trust what is certain.
 ISTJ value realism and common sense.
 They like ideas with practical applications.

 As Judging people, ISTJs think sequentially.
 They value order and organization.
 Their lives are scheduled and structured.
 ISTJs seek closure and enjoy completing tasks.
 They take deadlines seriously.
 They work then they play.
 The Judging preference does not mean judgmental.
-Judging refers to how a person deals with day-to-day activities.
+Judging refers to how a day-to-day activities at dealt with.

 ISTJ Cognitive Functions